Enroll, Cost & Policies

 Fee Credits & Waivers

-- After January 2014, those enrolled in a fellowship program in the 2014 calendar year 2014 and after will receive an MOC program fee credit for every eligible fellowship year you have completed.
+- After January 2014, those enrolled in an eligible fellowship program in the 2014 calendar year and after will receive an MOC program fee credit for every eligible fellowship year you have completed.
 Fellowship years are eligible for credit if they are accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Royal College of Physicians and Surgeons of Canada, or the Professional Corporation of Physicians of Quebec.
 Fee credits will be granted upon receipt of an eligible training evaluation and will appear as a credit on your account.
 If you have chosen to pay annually, your fee credit must be applied toward the annual fee for the calendar year subsequent to your training or it will be forfeited.
-Unaccredited training years either before or during fellowship or fellowship years completed before 2014 are not eligible.
+Unaccredited training years either before or during fellowship or fellowship years completed before 2014 do not qualify for the MOC credit.

 - If you are newly certified in Internal Medicine, you will receive an MOC program fee waiver the first year of your certification, which expires December 31 the year subsequent to your initial certification.